 To create the .txt file you will send to the bank use the report program.
-Please note this important message on the Printer Dialog box.
+Please note this important message.
+"This file must be a .txt file to be accepted by your Bank.
+Please redirect this report to Word Pad by checking the Editor radio button before clicking on Create/Direct report.
+Failure to do so will result in a file format that is unacceptable".
 It's imperative that you check the editor radio button before creating the report or the output will not be a .txt file.